flechilla/praxisNotes/implementation-plans/report-form-improvements.md

 - Loading indicators for asynchronous data fetching
 - Improved table layouts for added items
 - Enhanced form layout and styling
+- API endpoints for skills and behaviors data
+- Client-side API modules to fetch predefined values
+- Error handling for API failures with retry functionality

 ## Future Improvements

 ### Short-term Tasks

-- [ ] **Replace mock data with actual API endpoints**
+- [x] **Replace mock data with actual API endpoints**

-  - Create API endpoints for skills and behaviors in `/api/skills` and `/api/behaviors`
+  - ✅ Create API endpoints for skills and behaviors in `/api/skills` and `/api/behaviors`
-  - Modify the frontend to use these endpoints instead of mock data
+  - ✅ Modify the frontend to use these endpoints instead of mock data
-  - Add proper error handling and fallbacks
+  - ✅ Add proper error handling and fallbacks

 - [ ] **Add search functionality to dropdowns**